We live in a world where drugs exist to treat many conditions that seemed untouchable in the past.

 Exercise can also change how medications work.

 Smoking cigarettes can also affect the metabolism of some drugs.
-Be sure to mention to your doctor that you smoke if they’re recommending you start a new medication.
+Be sure to tell your doctor that you smoke if they’re recommending you start a new medication.

-If you’re thinking about quitting smoking, your doctor can work with you to come up with a personal plan to stop.
+If you’re thinking about quitting smoking, your doctor can help you create a personal plan with actionable steps to help you stop.

 How long the drug is in your body